LisbonLisboaPortugal.com

 The Mercado da Ribeira

-The western side of the Mercado da Ribeira contains the Time Out food market, a vibrant dining and socialising venue that brings together food stalls from many of Portugal’s finest chefs.
-This is a buzzing venue that is a wonderful place for lunch, with the market continuing late into the evening, often hosting live music.
-Being purely designed for tourism, prices (especially for drinks) are on the high side, but the food is delicious and the atmosphere is amazing.
+It is a buzzing venue that is a wonderful place for lunch, with the food market continuing late into the evening, often hosting live music.
+As a venue designed for tourism, prices (especially for drinks) are expensive, but the food is delicious and the atmosphere is always vibrant and social.
+Every time I eat there, I end up chatting to tourists newly arrived in Lisbon.

 Mercado da Ribeira Lisbon